-31 Store cupboard crafts: recycled craft ideas to make without leaving the house
+34 Store cupboard crafts: recycled craft ideas to make

-Whether you're self-isolating, social-distancing or just staying home because you want to, try these easy recycled crafts to make your own supplies from household items – from bunting to a DIY weaving loom.
+Try these easy recycled craft ideas for adults to make your own supplies from household items – from bunting to a DIY weaving loom.

-So we’ve put together this list of ways to make your own craft stash from every day items around the house.
-Dive in and if you think we’ve forgotten something that should be in the list – let us know.
+So we've put together this list of recycled craft ideas for adults that will use up your craft stash and everyday items around the house.
+Dive in and if you think we've forgotten something that should be on the list – let us know.
 Share your suggestions online using the hashtag #craftathome.
+If you're getting crafty over Winter, and you have mini makers to entertain, you might also like our guide to 52 Easy Christmas Crafts for Kids.

 Words: Holly Bowman, Jo Gulliver, Zoe Williams.